MLB Hall of Fame

 He also starred for two World Series champions and earned a place in history as the first-ever hitter in an All-Star Game, driving in that inaugural hit in 1933.
 Despite health challenges that plagued much of his career, his consistent production, power, and resolve secured his election to the Hall of Fame in 1971.
 Known for playing with glasses when few did, he left behind a legacy of resilience, offensive flair, and underrated greatness.

-Hafey's Awards and Records
+Hafey's Awards and Honors

 • All-Star (1933)